- Campus Life

 The privilege of using alcoholic beverages is governed by state law and college policy as detailed in Section 3 of the Student Code of Conduct.

 Irresponsible and/or illegal use of alcoholic beverages and/or the resulting inappropriate behavior is strictly prohibited.

 The State University of New York requires each campus to maintain regulations forbidding the use of narcotic and dangerous drugs.

-SUNY Plattsburgh complies by including its policy in Section 8 of the Student Conduct Manual.
+SUNY Plattsburgh complies by including its policy in Section 8 of the Student Code of Conduct.